SuffolkLITLab/state_forms/DC/README.md

   - When you make sure the categories are extracted succesfully, continue by accessing the individual categories and collecting the forms (along with the necessary metadata).
   - Once the forms are collected, check your metadata file for downloads that resulted into an error.
 If more than 20% of the collected **.pdf** files have an error status, use **`download_pdf_unmasked()`** and attempt to download the files again.
 This will allow you to see the error that caused the original function to fail.
 - Some website don't appreciate the multiple (and fast) requests our script is sending to their server.
 Be gentle with your data provider by adding **`time.sleep()`**.

+# Cells to run

+- All blocks of code need to be executed for the data to be collected.
+- The **status** column in the dataframe in which the metada data are being saved is used to identify downloads that produced an error.
+If these errors don't constitute the majority of the downloads, it is recommended to search the download folder and delete the faulty documents.
+If more than 20% of the downloads resulted into an error, something might be wrong with the script.